RaanGi/TORCS-fuzzy-robot/README.md

 Inside RanGi folder, paste fuzzylite folder.
 This contains fuzzylite source and the release folder.

-Now is time to make an install our robot.
-To do this, there's a bash file that will make our live easier.
+Now is time to make and install our robot.
+To do this, there's a bash file that will make our life easier.

 ```bash
 cd RanGi